cambridge-cares/TheWorldAvatar/UK_Power_Generation_Units_BMRS/Python/Code/ukpowergeneration/README.txt

 3. Install all required Python libraries using the following command: pip install -r requirements.txt

-4. Run the importer script 'generation_data_importer.py':
+4. Follow these steps:

-First, run TOMCAT (for BLAZEGRAPH) and PGADMIN.
+   (a) Run TOMCAT (for BLAZEGRAPH) and PGADMIN.

+   (b) Upload power plant and generator RDF data from the following location:
+   'Dropbox (Cambridge CARES)\IRP3 CAPRICORN shared folder\_JPS Development\data\ukpowergeneration\GeneratorKBDataWithUploader'
+   to a Blazegraph endpoint.

+   (c) You can label the Blazegraph namespace as 'ukpowergeneration' and update the endpoints in the 'resources\ukpowergeneration.properties' file.

+   (d) You can keep the same name for the databse.
+If you decide to do so, update the value of 'db.url' in the .properties file as 'jdbc:postgresql:ukpowergeneration'.

 5. With TOMCAT, PGADMIN, and the virtual environment all started, it's time to run the script with the following command:
 ...\theworldavatar\UK_Power_Generation_Units_BMRS\Python\Code\ukpowergeneration> & ...theworldavatar/UK_Power_Generation_Units_BMRS/Python/Code/ukpowergeneration/py4jps/Scripts/python.exe ...theworldavatar\UK_Power_Generation_Units_BMRS\Python\Code\ukpowergeneration\generation_data_importer.py